ihsn/sdcAppDocs/setup.rst

 	the anonymization process renders a variable name no longer appropriate, the variable must be renamed after exporting the dataset in a software of choice.
 2.  **Type**
-	Each variable has a internal *R* type.
+	Each variable has a internal variable type in *R*.
 The different types include numeric, integer, factor and string.
 Each of the different functions in the SDC process requires a specific variable type, e.g., the weight needs to be numeric.
 	If a variable is not of the appropriate type, the type of the variable needs to be changed before a selection is made (see the Section `Convert variable type <loadprepdata.html>`__).
 3.  **Key variables**
-	Variables that are determined as key variables in the disclosure scenario need to be selected here.
-By default the radiobutton is at *No*.
-A variable can either be a categorical key variable (*cat.*) or a numeric key variable (*cont.*).
+	Variables that are determined as key variables in the disclosure scenario need to be selected with the radiobutton.
+	Key variables can be either categorical (select *cat.*) or numeric(select *cont.*).
 	The sets of categorical key variables and numeric key variables are treated independently in *sdcApp*.
 Categorical key variables can be of type integer or factor.
 Numeric key variables can be of type integer or numeric.
+If a variable is not a key variable, the default value *No* should be selected.
 	At least one variable needs to be selected as categorcial key variable in order to create an SDC problem.
 4.  **Weight**
 	The sampling weight is used to measure the disclosure risk.
 The weight